carbon-design-system/carbon-icons/CONTRIBUTING.md

 4. In your terminal run `npm install`
 5. Run `npm run build` to rebuild the `sprite.svg`
 6. Submit a pull request and rejoice! :tada:
-7. Optional: Contact Brian Han (bthan@us.ibm.com) and let him know you have a pull request for him to review.
+7. **Optional**: Contact Brian Han (bthan@us.ibm.com) and let him know you have a pull request for him to review.

 > Bluemix Icons is registered to a Private Bower Registry.

-A `.bowerrc` config file points to the correct registry URL:
+> A `.bowerrc` config file points to the correct registry:

 > ```json
 {